libssh2/libssh2/docs/libssh2_session_set_read_timeout.md

 function calls may wait until they consider the situation an error and return LIBSSH2_ERROR_TIMEOUT.

-By default or if you set the timeout to zero, the timeout will be set to 60 seconds.
+By default or if you set the timeout to zero, the timeout is set to 60 seconds.

 # RETURN VALUE